 YouTube started with one video.
 Dropbox started with one server.
 Your company, too, can start small.
 But are you ready in case you need to scale up massively and build scalable architecture?

-The problem those owners probably realized: scaling requires resources and speed.
+The problem those owners probably realized is that scaling requires resources and speed.
 Managing both together is not easy — even when you’re fully prepared (and most people aren’t.)

 What Does it Mean to Build a Scalable Architecture?